mj-will/mj-will.github.io/_posts/2020-04-03-remote-tensorboard.md

   - bash
 ---

 Tensorboard is an incredibly useful tool that allows you to monitor models deployed in Tensorflow or PyTorch as they train and provides are clear interface.
-If you're using it on a remote machine you'll need to setup port fowarding to your local machine.
-This is pretty easy to do using SSH tunneling.
-This can quickly become tedious if you have to regulalry connect and disconnect the tunnel.
+If you're using it on a remote machine you'll need to setup port forwarding to your local machine.
+This is pretty easy to do using SSH tunnelling.
+This can quickly become tedious if you have to regularly connect and disconnect the tunnel.

 In this post I'll explain how I streamlined the whole process with a simple bash script.
 I'll be assuming some familiarity with SSH and bash.